 The BANT checklist is based on:

-- Budget: The size of the business, annual turnover or what your prospect is currently spending on a solution
+Budget.
+The size of the business, annual turnover or what your prospect is currently spending on a solution.

-- Authority: This is focused on the lead’s level of influence.
+Authority.
+The lead’s level of influence.
 Are the decisions made by a committee or a single head of department/company?

-- Need: Is your prospect similar to any of your existing customers?
+Need.
+Is your prospect similar to any of your existing customers?
 What are their main goals and challenges?

-- Timing: Prospect’s typical buying cycle and potential urgency of their need
+Timing.
+The prospect’s typical buying cycle and potential urgency of their need

 Your website traffic is arguably the most untapped source of highly qualified leads for your sales team.

-Because even though some people will make the effort to sign up for your free trial, ask for a demo, or download a resource, they only make up a tiny percentage of visitors to your website.
+This is because the people who make the effort to sign up for your free trial, ask for a demo or download a resource only make up a tiny percentage of visitors to your website.
 The rest, no matter how interested they might be, simply leave and possibly never come back.

 Our tool of choice for sales lead generation from website traffic is Leadfeeder.